 At least two of the fatal accidents over the Thanksgiving weekend involved alcohol.
 In addition to those two accidents, officers say they charged another 83 drivers for driving under the influence of drugs or alcohol.
 Another 5,000 or more received tickets for speeding, and almost 1,800 were cited for reckless driving.

-Speeding, reckless driving, distractions and alcohol are among the most common that result in senseless tragedies.
+Speeding, reckless driving, distractions and alcohol are among the most common causes of motor vehicle accidents that result in senseless tragedies.
 The negligent actions of others can leave families with difficult burdens to bear, including the loss of loved ones, medical bills and funeral expenses.
 Many Virginia families seek legal guidance at times like these, and they learn about their options for seeking compensation for their suffering through the civil courts.